 Dr. P & the Case of the Runaway Rabbit

-Dr. P was scheduled for a wellness examination appointment for a 5-month-old female rabbit.
+A 5-month-old female rabbit presented to Dr. P for a wellness examination.
 When Dr. P entered the exam room, the client stated that the rabbit had jumped off the examination table while the technician was present and had since been returned to the carrier.
 When the client went to take the rabbit out of the carrier for Dr. P and place her back on the exam table, the rabbit jumped again, this time landing awkwardly.
 Dr. P stated that after the second jump, the rabbit was noticeably lame.
 It was unclear whether the lameness had been present prior to the second jump.
 Radiographs were performed at no charge and revealed a distal femoral fracture.
-The rabbit was stabilized and referred for surgical repair, where a cross-pin repair procedure was performed.
-The rabbit fully recovered.
+The rabbit was stabilized and referred for surgical repair.
+A cross-pin procedure was performed and the rabbit made a full recovery.

 Understanding the Case

 This case highlights how quickly routine appointments can escalate, and how restraint decisions (particularly restraint with client involvement) may directly affect both patient safety and professional liability exposure.
-It is always important to educate technicians and veterinary assistants (and clients) on the safe handling of animals.
+It is always important to educate veterinary staff and clients on the safe handling of animals.
 Staff should be provided with training on the effective restraint of all species that the practice treats to prevent injury to patients, staff, and clients.
 It is also important to note that it is extremely difficult to defend claims where clients have become injured due to participation in the transfer or restraint of their animals, so trained staff should be handling patients at all times during the veterinary visit.
 Additionally, it's crucial to note that:

 • Rabbits are prey species with powerful hind limbs, fast reactions, and low tolerance for restraint.
 Even calm rabbits can panic and leap unexpectedly, which is why rabbit handling should be staff-managed (and in this case, especially after an initial jump).
 Improper restraint can further injure a rabbit, so best practice is to control both ends of the patient to prevent kicking or jumping.
 Here are some recommended restraint techniques:

-• Football Hold: Place the patient’s head in the crook of the arm and support the body while holding the scruff of the neck.
+• Football Hold: Place the patient’s head in the crook of the arm and support the body and hindquarters while holding the scruff of the neck.

 • Clear communication between the technician, the veterinarian, and the client(s) is essential to ensuring that everyone understands how the patient in question should be handled.
+It is also important to communicate to the client that even rabbits that are thought to be securely restrained can kick their rear legs and cause spinal injuries.
 In this case, early staff-led restraint could have reduced the risk of a second fall and potentially prevented injury to the patient, as well as the professional liability claim.

 Additional Resources: